lacegiovanni17/DEVOPS/API_PROJECT_Dockerized/README.md

 - 👋 Hi, I’m Chidike Henry
 - 😎 I’m a fullstack developer
-- 💻 This is a go-to collection for different DevOps projects.
+- 💻 This is a project that shows how to dockerize an API.
-- 💞️ I’m looking to collaborate on JS and DevOps projects
+- 💞️ I’m looking to collaborate on AWS, Docker and DevOps projects
 - 📫 How to reach me chidike.henry@gmail.com

 ## Technologies Used